Komdosh/CrackingTheCodingInterview/2-linked-lists/README.md

 ## 4. Partition

-Write code to partition a linked list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.
-If x is contained within the list, the values of x only need to be after the elements less than x (see below).
-The partition element x can appear anywhere in the
+Write code to partition a linked list around a value `x`, such that all nodes less than x come before all nodes greater than or equal to `x`
+.
+If
-"right partition"; it does not need to appear between the left and right partitions.
+`x` is contained within the list, the values of `x` only need to be after the elements less than `x` (see below).
+The partition element x can appear anywhere in the "right partition"; it does not need to appear between the left and right partitions.

 ### Example